Italian Nationalist Association

 The Italian Nationalist Association (Associazione Nazionalista Italiana, ANI) was Italy's first nationalist political movement founded in 1910, under the influence of Italian nationalists such as Enrico Corradini and Giovanni Papini.
 Upon its formation, the ANI supported the repatriation of Austrian held Italian-populated lands to Italy and was willing to endorse war with Austria-Hungary to do so.
 The party had a paramilitary wing called the Blueshirts.
 The authoritarian nationalist faction of the ANI would be a major influence for the National Fascist Party of Benito Mussolini formed in 1921.
-In 1922 the ANI participated in the March on Rome, with an important role, but it was not completely aligned with Benito Mussolini' party.
+In 1922 the ANI participated in the March on Rome, with an important role, but it was not completely aligned with Benito Mussolini's party.
 Nevertheless, the ANI merged into the Fascist Party in October 1923.

 Ideology

 The ANI's ideology remained largely undefined for some time other than it being nationalist.
 The ANI was divided between supporters of different kinds of nationalism - authoritarian, democratic, moderate, and revolutionary.

 Corradini, the ANI's most popular spokesman, linked leftism with nationalism by claiming that Italy was a "proletarian nation" which was being exploited by international capitalism which had led to Italy being disadvantaged economically in international trade and its people divided on class lines, but instead of advocating socialist revolution, he claimed that victory against these oppressing forces would require Italian nationalist sentiment to succeed.

 "We are the proletarian people in respect to the rest of the world.
 Nationalism is our socialism.
 This established, nationalism must be founded on the truth that Italy is morally and materially a proletarian nation."
 Manifesto of the Italian Nationalist Association, December 1910.